 Think of these neurites as the limbs of our brain cells.
 In many people suffering from chronic stress, psychological or neurodegenerative disorders, significant brain atrophy is noted.
 Atrophy is the loss of neurons and their interconnections which often lead to a decrease in brain mass, resulting in reductions of cognitive function and overall emotional dysregulation.

-Thus, serotonergic psychedelics stimulate signaling pathways by creating new neurons that increase the points of contact between them, replacing dead or damaged brain cells, and strengthening overall neural connectivity.
+Thus, psychedelic mushrooms stimulate signaling pathways by creating new neurons that increase the points of contact between them, replacing dead or damaged brain cells, and strengthening overall neural connectivity.

 Serotonergic psychedelics have also been shown to reduce activity in the Default Mode Network (DMN).
 The DMN is a brain region responsible for curating our sense of self, our sense of ‘I’-ness.
 It is activated in absence of our focused attention on our outer environment, when we direct our attention inwardly.